svrooij/demo-api-with-auth/README.md

 - `JWT:TokenValidationParameters:ValidAudience` with the `Application ID URI` from the API registration, and the Application id (without the `api://` part).
 Do NOT change the order of the values!
 - `Swagger:ClientId` with the `Application (client) ID` from the client registration.
 - `Swagger:Scope` with the scope you created in the API registration (if you picked another name).

+## Testing the API

+Since we now have an api that is protected with tokens from Entra ID, we need a way to get those tokens from our test project.
+Preferably without creating credentials in Entra ID itself, and having to manage those tokens in our test project.

+This is where [IdentityProxy](https://github.com/svrooij/identityproxy/) comes in.
+It's a simple project that runs a webservice in a docker container which we configure to emulate tokens as if they came from Entra ID.
+More details can be found in [this blog post](https://svrooij.io/2024/07/10/integration-tests-protected-api/).

+### Svrooij.Demo.Api.Tests

+In the test project you'll find a `MinimalApiServiceFactory` this is using the `WebApplicationFactory` from the `Microsoft.AspNetCore.Mvc.Testing` package to start the API in a test environment.
+It also starts the `IdentityProxy` in a docker container, and configures the API to use the proxy as the token issuer.
+This class is then injected in the `WeatherEndpoint.Tests` class to test the API.

+The factory can be used to get tokens and to create a `HttpClient` that is configured for the API.

+You are even able to *debug* the actual endpoint (only the success path) by setting a breakpoint in the `WeatherEndpoint` class and debugging the test.
+The unsuccessful path is also tested, but since those responses come from the Jwt middleware, you can't debug those.